-Centuries ago, cooks discovered that the acid in buttermilk reacts with baking soda to produce carbon dioxide bubbles.
-Buttermilk became a must-have ingredient to create light, tender, highest-rising biscuits, breads and muffins, pancakes and layer cakes.
+Centuries ago cooks discovered that the acid in buttermilk reacts with baking soda to produce carbon dioxide bubbles.
+Buttermilk became a must-have ingredient to create light, tender, highest-rising biscuits, bread and muffins, pancakes, and layer cakes.

-It’s Sunday and it’s National Biscuit Month.
-What more worthy activity is there than baking a batch of biscuits for breakfast, lunch or dinner?
+It’s Sunday and September is National Biscuit Month.
+What more worthy activity is there than baking a batch of biscuits for breakfast, lunch, or dinner?

 Do you remember this tongue-twister from childhood: A batch of biscuits/a batch of mixed biscuits/a biscuit mixer?
 Say it several times quickly.

 Then, check out this recipe and whip up some fragrant, tender biscuits.